 3. Check the drain line.
 There is a drain by the indoor cooling coil, typically mounted above the furnace in the basement.

 4. Look at air vents around the home.
-Remove any items that could block airflow, such as drapes, furniture or toys.
+Remove any items that could block the airflow, such as drapes, furniture, or toys.